JuliaDynamics/RigorousInvariantMeasures.jl/docs/src/index.md

 A [Julia](http://julialang.org) package which implements a implements a flexible scheme to approximate rigorously invariant measures of dynamical systems.

+The package is under active development, with periodic releases.

 ```@contents
 ```